Emergency Contact

 What will Lake Macdonald Dam look like, following the upgrade?

-The new dam will occupy the same footprint as the current structure, but the spillway will be a split-level concrete spillway.
+The new dam will occupy the same footprint as the current structure, however the spillway will be a split-level concrete spillway.
 The primary ‘ogee’ spillway is set at the original lake level, and an upper labyrinth spillway will be constructed for large floods.
-No spillway gates are included in the new structure; and the earth embankments will be reconstructed to their original level on either side of the primary spillway.
+No spillway gates are included in the new structure and the earth embankments will be reconstructed to their original level on either side of the primary spillway.

 The primary spillway is a flat concrete structure, similar to the current dam wall.